NPQ Deferral Policy

 3. How to apply for a deferral

 Candidates wanting to apply for a deferral will need to make a request to Best Practice Network by filling out the deferral request form.
 Candidates should give full details of their extenuating circumstances in the “reason for deferral” section of the form, explaining how these circumstances meet the above definition and have impacted their ability to continue the programme.
 All sensitive and personal data will be treated in accordance with data protection guidelines.
+Depending on the deferral option, costs may be incurred (please refer to the deferral request form for full breakdown).

 The completed form with all evidence attached should be sent to firstname.lastname@example.org.

-All evidence submitted to support an extenuating circumstances request form must be independent and not self-certifying.
+All evidence submitted to support an extenuating circumstances request form must be independent and not self- certifying.
 Best Practice Network reserves the right to verify all supporting evidence.
 All evidence must:

 - Be written by an appropriately qualified and objective professional